wang-zijie/wang-zijie.github.io/_pages/about.md

 News
 ======

-* October 2023: One paper accepted to EMNLP 2023 findings. [arXiv link](https://arxiv.org/abs/2310.13290)
+* March 2024: One paper accepted to NAACL 2024 findings.
-* Auguest 2022: I transferred to University of Arizona with my advisor to continue my PhD.
+* October 2023: One paper accepted to EMNLP 2023 findings. [link](https://aclanthology.org/2023.findings-emnlp.146/)